 “It’s vital that skiers who care about the planet - as well as snow levels - think about how they travel to ski resorts.
 It’s a collective effort to transform the way we travel.”

-Montagne Verte - an environmental charity based in the resort - has put together the ‘AlpinExpress Pass’, a discount card providing train passengers with cut-price accommodation, transfers and ski hire throughout the region.
+Montagne Verte - an environmental charity based in the resort - has put together the ‘AlpinExpress Pass’, a discount card providing train passengers with cheaper accommodation, transfers and ski hire throughout the region.

 “We’re running a tourist resort and encouraging people to come here,” says Sara Burdon, head of communications and promotion at the Morzine Tourist Office.